Space conquest: should we take all the risks to go to the Moon (and Mars)?

 The Moon and Mars in sight

 Nineteen years later, commercial access to space is a reality and two giant launchers are supposedly ready to fly, with the Moon (and Mars) in their sights.
 Above all, for some modern actors, such as Elon Musk, risk aversion is seen as a flaw.
-The boss of SpaceX has often complained about the checks imposed by government entities before entrusting him with strategic missions, in particular by NASA to ensure the security of the commercial Crew Dragon capsule before it can transport its astronauts.
+The boss of SpaceX has often complained regarding the checks imposed by government entities before entrusting him with strategic missions, in particular by NASA to ensure the security of the commercial Crew Dragon capsule before it can transport its astronauts.
 The billionaire did not hesitate to take the US Air Force to court to speed up the certification of its launchers.
 With success.

 Today, Elon Musk is pawing the way awaiting a green light from the Federal Aviation Administration (FAA) for his Starship shuttle and his Super Heavy launcher.
 Problem: the report on the environmental impact of these activities – and in particular the risks they represent – has been widely criticized for its shortcomings.
 The FAA has postponed its decision until February 28, and may well order a federal investigation or impose changes.
 That would push back the first flight by months, if not years.